netobserv/netobserv.github.io/content/posts/2025-10-28-whats-new-1-10/index.md

 The second Technology Preview is a network health dashboard.
 The same environmental variable, EXPERIMENTAL_ALERTS_HEALTH, also used for Custom Alerts (see listing above), enables this feature.

-Refresh the browser, and now there is a new menu panel at **Observe > Network Health** (Figure 8).
+Refresh the browser, and now there is a new menu panel at **Observe > Network Health** (Figure 5).

 ![Network Health Dashboard](network_health.png)<br>
-Figure 8: Network Health Dashboard
+Figure 5: Network Health Dashboard

 At the top of the Network Health dashboard, it gives an overall summary of the network health.
 Below that, there are three tabs named **Global**, **Nodes**, and **Namespaces**.
-The **Global** tab shows the global rule violations (Figure 9).
+The **Global** tab shows the global rule violations (Figure 6).
 In this screenshot, it reports "Too many DNS errors".

 ![Network Health - Global](network_health-global-dns_err.png)<br>
-Figure 9: Network Health - Global
+Figure 6: Network Health - Global

-The **Nodes** tab shows rule violations at the node level (Figure 10).
+The **Nodes** tab shows rule violations at the node level(Figure 7).
 There are none in this screenshot.

 ![Network Health - Nodes](network_health-nodes.png)<br>
-Figure 10: Network Health - Nodes
+Figure 7: Network Health - Nodes

 The **Namespaces** tab shows rule violations at the namespace level.

 ![Network Health - Namespaces](network_health-namespaces.png)<br>
-Figure 11: Network Health - Namespaces
+Figure 8: Network Health - Namespaces

 ## Network Observability CLI 1.10